armanjindal/garden/content/index.md

 ---
-title: Arman's (Wild) Digital Garden
+title: Hypertext
-opentoc: true
+opentoc: false
 ---
 Hello, you! 👋

-Welcome to my garden 🪴
+Welcome to my hyper-text garden 🪴

-It's not a blog or *personal site*.
-I find [the metaphor of the garden](digital-garden/meta/The-Garden-Metaphor.md) is much richer.
+This is not a blog or *personal site*.
+It is a growing mass of interconnected notes to peruse at your leisure.
+See [the metaphor of the garden](digital-garden/meta/The-Garden-Metaphor.md) for more on this!

-Here, you will find writing on what I've thought, made, and done.
-It's a growing mass of notes for you to peruse at your leisure (or peril!).

-This is what I am up to [now](digital-garden/now.md), the [tools](digital-garden/Tools.md) I use a growing list of [questions](digital-garden/Questions.md) I have.

-Cmd+K to search by keyword.
-There's also a bi-directional graph too.
-Here's a map to get started:
 ## 🗺️ Map

 > "[The map is not the territory](https://en.wikipedia.org/wiki/Map%E2%80%93territory_relation)" — [Alfred Korzybski](https://en.wikipedia.org/wiki/Alfred_Korzybski "Alfred Korzybski")

+This is what I am up to [now](digital-garden/now.md) and the [tools](digital-garden/Tools.md) I use.
 ####  *Darśana* (philosophy)
 - [The Physical World in Islamic Philosophy — Ibn Tufayl's Philosophical Tale](digital-garden/philosophy/Ibn-Tufayl.md)
 - [Almost 60 Years On...
 The Inescapability of Gettier Cases and a Perpetually Broken Concept of Knowledge](digital-garden/philosophy/The-Inescapability-of-Gettier%20Cases.md)